openlegend/core-rules/core/SRD.md

 **Required Might** lists the minimum Might attribute score that a character requires in order to wear the armor.
 Without the appropriate Might score, a character cannot benefit from the protection afforded by the armor.
 When using multiple armor types, such as plate mail and a shield, you only need to meet the highest Might requirement.

 The **Heavy** column specifies whether or not the armor has the *heavy* property.
-Your character can carry a maximum number of *heavy* items equal to his Might score plus one.
+Your character can carry a maximum number of *heavy* items equal to their Might score plus one.

-**Defense Bonus** indicates the bonus that your character gains to his evasion defense.
+**Defense Bonus** indicates the bonus that your character gains to their evasion defense.

 **Speed Penalty** indicates the reduction in speed that your character suffers due to the bulkiness and weight of the armor.

 Donning and removing armor takes a number of minutes equal to the total armor bonus.
 Sleeping in armor is only possible with special training.
-Without the Armor Mastery feat, sleeping in armor causes your character to gain one level of fatigue, which applies disadvantage 1 to all action rolls until he gets a proper night’s rest.
+Without the Armor Mastery feat, sleeping in armor causes your character to gain one level of fatigue, which applies disadvantage 1 to all action rolls until they get a proper night’s rest.

 \NextTableColumns{OLT{.20}OCT{.16}OCT{.16}OCT{.16}OCT{.16}OCT{.15}}